-After 1,5 years of preparation the Dutch startup Jobado officially launched today with native apps for Android and iOS and a mobile website.
-In a first round of funding, the Amsterdam-based company raised over $625.000 of capital, which will be used to fuel an expansion to the Benelux and France.
+After one and a half years of preparation, the Dutch startup Jobado has officially launched today with native apps for Android and iOS, and a mobile website (Update – July 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).
+In addition to their launch, the Amsterdam-based company raised their first round of funding of over $625K, which will be used to fuel their expansion to the Benelux and France.

 Co-founder and CEO Melvin Bostelaar stated: “Jobado is part of a movement of initiatives that strive towards a sharing economy: the app uncovers untapped potential in your neighborhood.
 We expect to have full coverage in The Netherlands within 6 months, and simultaneously start expanding in Antwerp and Paris.”